 One of the most common reasons for dry skin in potbellied pigs is a lack of humidity in their environment.
 Potbellied pigs spend the majority of their lives indoors where our houses are purposely kept dry to avoid mold issues.
 Due to the lack of humidity in the environment though, pot-bellied pigskin can suffer the consequences and dry out.
 Dry outside air can also contribute to dry skin if your pig spends time outdoors.

 Another common reason for dry skin is a skin parasite infestation.
 Mites, also often referred to as mange, are common in pet pigs.
 These itchy ectoparasites will cause rough, scaly skin and your pig will be very itchy.
 The skin will often become red, inflamed, and may even bleed if your pig scratches hard enough.

 A poor diet can also contribute to dry skin on your pig.
 If your pig gets a lot of junk food and lacks the essential vitamins and minerals in their diet their skin may be dry.
 Nutrition plays a vital role in many bodily functions, including natural skin moisture.

 Stripping natural moisture off of your pot-bellied pig's skin can also happen if you are using a harsh shampoo or bathing them too often.

 If your pig's dry skin is bad enough that you need to do something about it, you can start by using a lotion.
-An aloe-based lotion or Avon Skin So Soft™ are popular options with pot bellied pig owners.
-Coconut oil can also be liquefied and applied on their skin.
+An aloe-based lotion or Avon Skin So Soft™ are popular options with potbellied pig owners.
+Coconut oil can also be liquefied and applied to their skin.

 If skin mites are causing dry skin you must get rid of the mites before you will see an improvement in skin health.
 Ivermectin or doramectin treatments will be needed to effectively rid your pig of those pesky mange mites.
 Some people opt to treat at home by purchasing medication from a farm supply store or online while others prefer to have their exotics vets provide the treatments.